Can You Relate to Any One

-- We used to have great sexual chemistry but we've drifted apart and now we're in a sexless relationship.
+- We used to have a great sexual history, but we've drifted apart, and now we're in a sexless relationship.

 - My partner and I seem to be sexually incompatible.
 Does this mean we shouldn’t be together?

-- My partner is struggling with a sexual dysfunction and we’ve stopped having sex.
+- My partner is struggling with sexual dysfunction and performance anxiety, and we’ve stopped having sex.

 - We want to explore an open relationship.
-How can do this so we don’t hurt each other?
+How can we do this without hurting each other?

 - I can’t stop watching porn.
 Do I have a pornography addiction?

-- Every time we have sex it’s a disaster.
+- Every time we have sex, it’s a disaster, and I experience sexual pain.
 What can we do?

 - I am obsessed with sex.
 I’m worried I might have a sex addiction.